bitnami/charts/bitnami/kafka/README.md

 ## Upgrading

+### To 26.0.0

+This major release bumps the Kafka version to 3.6 [kafka upgrade notes](https://kafka.apache.org/36/documentation.html#upgrade).

 ### To 25.0.0

 This major updates the Zookeeper subchart to it newest major, 12.0.0.
 For more information on this subchart's major, please refer to [zookeeper upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/zookeeper#to-1200).